AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp08_limit_parameter_aliasing.rst

 Compliant Code Example
 ++++++++++++++++++++++++

-Don't pass Obj as the actual parameter to both formal parameters.
+Do not pass :ada:`Obj` as the actual parameter to both formal parameters.

 +++++++
 Notes